-Cut out the sections, making sure their sizes overlap but do not cover each other.
+Students use Crayola Scissors to cut out the sections, making sure their sizes overlap but do not cover each other.
 Place several layers of self-adhesive foam dots on top of each other.
 Attach them to the back of the middle and foreground pieces.

 Press the middle ground on top of the background so that it sticks out.
 Press the foreground on top of the middle ground.
-Stand back to see how your art really pops out at you!
-This kind of artwork is called a relief sculpture.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho